St Columba's College, Largs

-St Columba's College was an independent, preparatory Marist College in Largs, Ayrshire.
-It served as a (private) boarding preparatory feeder school for Catholic boarding schools throughout the United Kingdom with particularly close links to the Marist St. Joseph's College, Dumfries with some boys going on to Ampleforth.
-The school closed in 1982.
+St Columba's College was an independent, preparatory Marist college in Largs, Ayrshire.
+It served as a (boarding and fee-paying) prep school feeder for Catholic boarding schools throughout the United Kingdom with links to St. Joseph's College, Dumfries and Ampleforth.
+Following the death of a child who had been beaten, the school closed in 1982.
+Since 1998 a number of reports of sexual and physical abuse of at least 9 pupils dating from between 1950 and 1982 have emerged.
+Phase 4 of the Scottish Child Abuse Inquiry examined the St Columba's abuse in October 2019.

 History

 St Columba's College was an independent, preparatory college founded by the Marist Brothers in 1920.
-The school was small, with total numbers never being above 50 boys.
-Consisting of 33 boarders and 15–17-day boys.
+The school was small, with total numbers never being above 40 to 45 boys.
 Landour House had originally been purchased as a holiday home for the Marist Brothers.
 It served as a (boarding and fee-paying) preparatory school feeder for Catholic boarding schools throughout the United Kingdom with links to St. Joseph's College, Dumfries and Ampleforth College.
 A number of local day boys would travel to Glasgow daily to continue their education after leaving, typically attending St. Mungo's Academy or St. Aloysius' College.
 Emphasis was on religious instruction and character building.
 There was much insistence on discipline, which was very strict.
 Achievement and academic standards were high.

-The Marist Brothers of the Schools (FMS- Fratres Maristae a Scholis) were founded by Father (now Saint) Marcellin Champagnat on the 2nd January 1817, in La Valla, France, as an Order dedicated to teaching children in schools.
-The Marist Brothers first arrived in the United Kingdom in 1852 in London and came to Glasgow in 1858.

-The various headmasters ensured that the Marist vocation of devotion to the Blessed Virgin Mary was a daily part of school life.
-A statue of Our Lady was positioned prominently on the steep path at the back of the school which led uphill towards the golf course and hills above Largs.

-One Headmaster, Brother Nicholas (who later left the Brothers to get married) is mentioned as part of a 'holy fourball' of golfers (given his golfing skills) in "Sam", the autobiography of golfer Sam Torrance, who was a member of Routenburn Golf Club, situated above and adjacent to the school.
+There were various headmasters in charge including Brother Ralph who was followed by Brother Germanus Paul, also known as David Germanus, real name David Chalmers McKell (1916–99), then Brother Nicholas (who later left the Brothers to get married).
+Brother Nicholas is mentioned as part of a 'holy fourball' of golfers (given his golfing skills) in "Sam", the autobiography of golfer Sam Torrance, who was a member of Routenburn Golf Club, situated above and adjacent to the school.
+The various headmasters kept up the tradition of devotion to the Marist cause for the love of the Blessed Virgin Mary, whose statue was to be found on the steep upwards walkway towards the golf course and hills above Largs.

-Various factors such as a failure to adjust to the prevailing changes in boarding education, coupled with the decline in religious vocations necessary to maintain staffing levels in the years immediately following the Second Vatican Council, resulted in falling pupil numbers and the eventual closure of the school.

-The school closed in 1981 and the main buildings were subsequently sold to property developer Tay.
-Who then sold the two properties to Barratt Homes in 1989.
-Landour house constructed in 1840 was demolished to make way for ten family homes built by Barratt Homes.
-Northfield house (constructed 1840) was retained as the subjects is protected and listed as Category B building.
-Eight family homes were built within the grounds of Northfield by Barratt.
-The land and homes is now known as Northfield Park, Largs.
+An ethos of severity instigated under headmaster Brother Urban, a lack of innovation and an inability to recruit able graduates from the Marist order all contributed to the college's decline.
+The school closed in 1982 and the main building was subsequently demolished.